bobbigmac/grammar-nasty/README.md

 Demo site doesn't work (and I should sleep instead of fixing it), probably can't install "pos" tagger npm package on galaxy.

 Clone/fork and run locally simply with meteor.

+You might need to install this manually: https://www.npmjs.com/package/pos I forget, it's been a while :)